westonwill/data-science-101-cwe-materials/curriculum/02-materials/lesson.md

 ***

 <a name="intro1"></a>
 ## Introduction: Why Data Science?
 What Can Data Science Do For Me?
-(15 mins)
+(15 mins - 5 min + 10 min)

 **Data Science**: A set of tools and techniques used to extract useful information from data.